emilianobovetti/stateless-maybe-js/DESIGN.md

     I tried to follow functional paradigm as much as possible.
 Once an object is created it will be never modified by the library, instead new `Maybe` are created when needed.

-    The wrapped value, anyway, is not side effect free: `filter`, `map` and `forEach` will apply a function on that value, you should use pure functions as much as possible in order to obtain a stateless monad
+    The wrapped value, anyway, is not side effect free: `filter`, `map` and `forEach` will apply a function on that value, you should use pure functions as much as possible in order to obtain stateless monads.

 - Syntax